luau-project/minpack-builder/README.md

 > [!TIP]
 >
 > The heavy testing of the capabilities of ```minpack-builder``` to build minpack happens on our project [https://github.com/luau-project/minpackex](https://github.com/luau-project/minpackex), which extends minpack API to allow an easier usage from C/C++.
-You definitely should check it out!
+Check it out!

 At the moment, the continuous integration on ```minpack-builder``` github is able to build and install minpack in the following combination of platform / compiler toolchain.